hms-dbmi/Hail-on-Google-Cloud/README.md

 ![](storage.png)

-You will fist to create a bucket and after upload this script.
+You will need fist to create a bucket and after to upload the init_notebook.py script.

 ![](bucket.png)